LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 The files in ```<your working directory>``` folder will be available in the JupyterLab application the next time you start a container, so you can work with your files as a normal JupyterLab/Anaconda environment.

-To stop the container, just press ```docker compose down``` command to stop and delete the container.
+To stop the container, just run a ```docker compose down``` command to stop and delete the container.

 ### <a id="rdpapis_esg"></a>Requesting ESG Data from LSEG Delivery Platform